 By definition, E. Buckthorn is an invasive, non-native species It outs competes our native plants for space.
 So you might be wondering, are our native plants just wimpy and unable to hold their ground?
 No, this isn’t the case.
 What happened in this case is that E. Buckthorn was commonly planted in fencerows when it was first introduced in our area in the late 1800s to keep cattle in specified fields.
 While some large native trees were left, there were next to no natural areas kept fully intact.
 When grazing pastures and orchards were abandoned, E. Buckthorn were among the most common plants remaining, enabling birds to seed them across our landscape.
 As such, this plant has taken our over natural areas.

-Other detrimental non native species that we have commonly growing in the Wortley Village and that majorly impact our natural areas include Japanese Honeysuckle, Burning Bush, Goutweed (white plant in above photo), and Periwinkle.
+Other detrimental non native species that we have commonly growing in Wortley Village and S. Ontario that majorly impact our natural areas include Japanese Honeysuckle, Burning Bush, Goutweed (white plant in above photo), and Periwinkle.
+I jog a 5km route around Wortley Village with my wife.
+Today I paid attention, noticing from the sidewalk, about fifty E. Buckthorns either growing ‘rogue’ along the edges of various houses, or stealthily in peoples hedges, or overtly as manicured lawn trees.
 See this great guide (http://www.ontarioinvasiveplants.ca/resources/grow-me-instead/) put out by the Ontario Invasive Species Council called, “Grow Me Instead” to give you ideas for replacement native species.
 For starters, I’ve highlighted a native shrub that will nicely replace your E. Buckthorn, should you chose to move towards native plants; Pagoda Dogwood Cornus alternifolia.
 Its form is a beautiful multi-tiered stacked ‘pagoda’, while the flowers are whitish-green in spring and the berries are blue.

-A modified version of this appears (soon) in the Wortley Villager Magazine.
+A slightly modified version of this appears in the Wortley Villager Magazine, September Issue.